Information for parents and carers

 As of summer 2018, we are part of Young WorkPath – an innovative, coordinated approach that brings together the expertise of the council’s Careers Service with that of the WorkPath employment brokerage team.

-Our friendly, qualified careers advisers are based in the Young Workpath centre in Watney Market.
+Our friendly, qualified advisers are based in the Young Workpath centre in Watney Market.
 They also work in local secondary schools and New City College.
-Our team includes specialist careers advisers for young people with complex special educational needs or disabilities
+Our team includes specialist careers advisers for young people with complex special educational needs or disabilities.

 We help young people with things like:

 - making choices about the future